MurdockDM/MurdockDM/README.md

 * In my previous career I was a medical laboratory scientist before I became intensely interested in software development.

-* 🔭 I’m currently learning more about some of the Python libraries and some C# and also want to learn AWS and Docker next.
+* 🔭 I’m currently learning more about some of the Python libraries and Vue.js

 * 📫 How to reach me:
 https://www.linkedin.com/in/dustinmurdock/